flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 - **Skinning** (a.k.a. skeleton animation): movement relies on a structure of 'joints' attached to the character model.
 It's often applied for normal animation (walking, jumping, etc.).
 - **Morphing**: uses multiple instances of a model and averages them to get a 'transition effect' (using linear interpolation).
 It's normally used for artificial animation (i.e. facial movement) and special effects.
 It comes with larger memory consumption and a steeper learning curve.

-It's important to denote that the CPU may still need to compute animations to process game logic (e.g. collision detection), so the CPU can't offload all the work.
+It's important to note that the CPU may still need to compute animations to process game logic (e.g. collision detection), so the CPU can't offload all the work.

 Finally, the surface engine provides **scissoring** (discarding vertices outside the viewport/rectangular area) as well.